This course is for MSc students in Biology.

 Powerpoint presentations will be put on Brightspace

-Compulsory book: Molecular biology of the cell (5th of 6th edition), chapters 10-19 and 21
+Molecular biology of the cell (5th or 6th edition)

 Exchange and Study Abroad students, please see the Prospective students website for more information on how to apply.